UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 The Oracle Interface is used by financial contracts to retrieve prices.
 This interface can only be used by financial contracts that request prices _sparingly_.
-This is dependent on the specifics of the financial contract, but, in general, prices should only be requested to resolve disputes resolution and settlement.
+This is dependent on the specifics of the financial contract, but, in general, prices should only be requested for dispute resolution and contract settlement.

 There are four methods that make up the Oracle Interface: `isIdentifierSupported`, `requestPrice`, `hasPrice`, and `getPrice`.